JoshuaLeighton1/ImageProcessor/README.md

 2) set up your virtual environment
 3) run the command py -m pip install -r /path/to/requirements.txt.
 4) run py manage.py makemigrations then py manage.py migrate
 5) Finally, run the server with py manage.py runserver

+How it works:

+This project uses PIL, webcolors, bootstrap5, to make all the wheels turn in our application.
+How will be explained briefly below.